Certora/Examples/FoundryIntegration/SimpleDappTest/README.md

 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

+In this example we use `foundry.toml` to manage dependencies and remappings, in other examples we also use `remappings.txt` for the same purpose.

 ## Documentation

 https://book.getfoundry.sh/